jcoreio/typed-validators/README.md

 ### `t.tuple(t.string(), t.number())`

 A validator that requires the value to be `[string, number]`.
-Accepts a variable number of arguments.
+Accepts a variable number of arguments, though type generation for Flow is only overloaded up to 8 arguments.

 ### `t.allOf(A, B)`